shariethernet/approximate-dadda-multipliers/README.md

 ## Note

-- Simulation and synthesis can be performed only with simulators that support complete System Verilog support.
+- Simulation and synthesis can be performed only with simulators that are sypport IEEE 1800-2017 System Verilog.
 - We use Mentor QuestaSim for simulation and Synopsys Design Compiler for synthesis
 - It is easy to port to your choice of open source simulators by slight modifications to inferface related constructs
+- Makefile in `rtl/` uses some powershell specific commands, make sure to modify them to bash/zsh/csh/your choice of shell before running